With time and attention scarce, it’s difficult for entrepreneurs and small business owners to upgrade or learn new skills.

 There are, of course, millions of published articles and blog posts about entrepreneurship, business, finance, and management.
 But many of these articles are noisy and few offer real, actionable insights that can help you make better business decisions.

 Fortunately, we live in the golden age of online learning.
-There are terrific free YouTube channels for entrepreneurs and small business owners and many online schools and sites offer free or low-cost online courses.
+There are terrific free YouTube channels for entrepreneurs and small business owners and many online schools and sites offer free or low-cost online business courses.

 Online learning takes many forms.
 The most common online courses are MOOCs, or “Massively Online Open Courses.”
 These tend to be video-based lectures accompanied by exercises or notes.
 Many MOOCs are self-directed and can be started anytime and finished at your own pace, although some universities offer scheduled classes that have specific start and end dates.